Shakib-IO/Coursera_Courses/README.md

 # Coursera Courses

 <p align="justify">
-Coursera is one of the leading platform for online courses .
-There are hundreads of courses you can enroll and learn.
+Coursera is one of the leading platforms for online courses.
+There are hundreds of courses you can enroll in and learn.
-I'am interest in Data science field .
-So I searched and find out some good courses in coursera taught by some great instructor.
+I'm interested in the Data Science field.
+So I searched and find out some good courses in Coursera taught by some great instructors.

 Here are the Course list I took:

 Tensorflow